migueltc13/KoTH-Tools/README.md

 ./animations/nyan > /dev/pts/<tty_number>
 ```

-Getting your terminal spammed with animations is a major step towards winning the game.
+Getting your terminal flooded with animations is a significant setback toward winning the game.

-Here's a simple way on how you can you prevent that from happening using ssh:
+Here's a simple way you can prevent that from happening when using ssh:

 ```bash
 ssh -T <username>@<ip>